Improving Athletic Performance

 Other Nutrients Associated with the Sun and Vitamin D

 The body requires a variety of other nutrients to help regulate vitamin D. Those consuming a healthy diet can usually obtain most of these nutrients.
-However, as discussed in Section II, many athletes don’t even obtain minimum levels, such as RDA levels, of some nutrients – even when they include supplements!
+However, many people don’t even obtain minimum levels, such as RDA levels, of some nutrients – even when they include supplements!
 Magnesium is a common example, and a very important nutrient to help the body regulate vitamin D. This mineral is often low in athletes.
 In fact, having done a dietary analysis on almost all athletes I’ve seen over decades of work, magnesium is one of the more common deficiencies.
 The best food sources are organically grown vegetables, and raw nuts and seeds.

 These foods will also help you obtain other nutrients needed for better utilization of vitamin D; they include zinc, and the vitamins A and K. In the case of vitamin A, however, you’ll need egg yolks and other animal foods such as fish since plant foods don’t contain vitamin A (they contain large amounts of beta carotene which the human body can convert to vitamin A but not very efficiently as other animals).
 Most cod liver oil supplements also contain vitamin A.